 Knowing the signs of an opioid OD can help save lives.
 If you suspect a loved one has overdosed, Cunha says it’s critical to call 911 immediately.

-Naloxone is increasingly available where people are likely to overdose, including schools, libraries and homes.
-You need a prescription for it, though in some states, pharmacies offer it with no prescription as part of an outpatient program.
+Naloxone is increasingly available where people are likely to overdose, including schools, libraries, and homes.
+In some states, pharmacies offer it with no prescription as part of an outpatient program and in many cities and communities, it is available for free from vending machines.

 When your loved one needs help

 Because opioids are highly addictive, they can lead to higher tolerances, Cunha says.
 This can result in people needing a bigger dosage to manage pain, or lead them to inadvertently mix opioids with other medications, increasing the risk of overdose.
-Opioids can be especially dangerous when combined with benzodiazepine meds used for anxiety and insomnia, since both suppress breathing; these include diazepam (Valium) and alprazolam (Xanax), among others.
+Opioids can be especially dangerous when combined with benzodiazepine medications used for anxiety and insomnia, since both suppress breathing.
+These include diazepam (Valium) and alprazolam (Xanax), among others.
 Adding alcohol to the mix makes the danger of overdose even greater.

 “The more narcotics a person needs to chase pain, the higher the risk of overdosing,” Cunha says.
 “I advise patients to avail themselves to good pain management programs and clinics to learn how to manage pain without narcotics, rather than to indefinitely continue relying on opioid medications.”

-Speak with a doctor about your options for pain management—and if suspect you or a loved one may have a problem with opioids, the Substance Abuse and Mental Health Services Administration (SAMHSA), offers a free 24-hour helpline, 1-800-662-HELP (4357), providing referrals to local treatment facilities.
+Speak with a healthcare provider about your options for pain management.
+If you suspect you or a loved one may have a problem with opioids, the Substance Abuse and Mental Health Services Administration (SAMHSA), offers a free 24-hour helpline, 1-800-662-4357, providing referrals to local treatment facilities.